📍 Summit of Mount Saint Helens, 2022 — my second date with my husband, climbed on a whim, like most of my best decisions.

 A Life Lived Outside the Lines

-I’ve never been one to color inside the lines, something my fashion choices (like turning 3D movie glasses into everyday sunglasses) have made painfully obvious.
+I’ve never been one to color inside the lines—my fashion choices (like turning 3D movie glasses into sunglasses) made that pretty obvious early on.

-My life’s been stitched together with a mix of grit, heart, and spontaneous detours.
-I’ve swam with dolphins, sharks, manta rays, and seals (until one made it clear I was not part of the pod), cleaned boilers on my dad’s Maersk ship somewhere off the coast of Asia, and had my full “Jeff Probst” moment riding a motorcycle to my wedding when the car bailed last minute, no straight lines.
-No script.
-Just a lot of figuring it out as I go.
+My life’s been stitched together with grit, curiosity, and many unscripted moments.
+I’ve swum with dolphins, manta rays, and one very territorial seal.
+I cleaned boilers on my dad’s Maersk ship off the coast of Asia, and had my full “Jeff Probst” moment riding a motorcycle to my wedding when the car bailed last minute.

 This page is just a glimpse of the unfiltered reel.
-A little wild, a little weird, and 100% me.
+A little wild, a little weird, and fully me.